 The PS-3100 Analogue Synthesiser has monstrous polyphony - one built-in VCO, VCF, VCA, and EG for each of the keys on the keyboard for a total of 48 synthesizer circuits and polyphony!
-It's VCF has three resonant filters, plus there's a ring modulator, tremolo modulator, and LFO.
-However it lacks some rather basic features you would like such as patch memory.
+There is no Ring Modulator or "tremolo modulator"; it has only 12 (divide-down) VCOs; there are 2 LFOs; and patch memory didn't exist in 1976.

 Its successors, the PS-3200 and PS-3300 have far greater potential, but the PS-3100 is the only one which is built as a single compact personal synthesizer with its built-in keyboard.
 The modules are completely separate and inter-connected using Korg's standard patching system.
 You create sounds by patching and twisting knobs, very similar to Korg's MS-series.